microtrain/bootcamp/09-PHP/06-Heredoc.md

 # Templates

-Now that we have all of our styles into a single style sheet, it is time use a single template for managing our layout.
-This will allow us to store out sites main layout in a single file while the page itself will only hold the content specific to that page.
+Now that we have all of our styles into a single style sheet, it is time to use a single template for managing our layout.
+This will allow us to store our site's main layout in a single file while the page itself will only hold the content specific to that page.
 This is a huge win once your site exceeds more that a few pages.
 HTML does not offer such a system so we will either need to choose a template engine such as [Pug](https://pugjs.org/api/getting-started.html) or build a template using a programming language.
 We will learn about Pug once we get into the section about the MEAN stack.
-For now we will use PHP.
+For now, we will use PHP.

 ![TempEngWeb016.svg](https://upload.wikimedia.org/wikipedia/en/a/a2/TempEngWeb016.svg)